-Osso Bucco is one meal that my family grew up with.
+Osso Buco is one meal that my family grew up with.

 My mumma would make it a few times a years and my version has been adapted to be made in a slow cooker, plus my version is also keto, lchf and paleo friendly!

-It is best to prepare the meal in the morning and then let it cook all day and I highly recommend cooking it on low 8 hours.
+It is best to prepare this osso buco recipe in the morning and then let it cook all day and I highly recommend cooking it on low 8 hours.
 Serve it with quinoa, cauliflower rice or zucchini noodles.

 OTHER FAMILY FAVOURITE RECIPES THAT I HAVE ADAPTED

-- 4 pieces of osso bucco (beef shanks)
+- 4 medium-large pieces of osso buco (beef shanks)

 - 1 teaspoon sea salt